billyxs/redux-waiter/README.md

 ### prepareWaiter(waiterName, { params, requestCreator })

-Prepare is the same as callWaiter, but it only store up params and the request creator to the waiterName.
+Prepare is the same as callWaiter, but it will only store up the params and request creator to the waiterName.
 It will not invoke the requestCreator until callWaiter(waiterName) is dispatched